ikostan/ParaBankSeleniumAutomation/utils/README.md

    - Simplifies cross browser testing.<br/>
    - Returns browser name from from predefined dictionary.<br/>
    - By default it returns 'chrome' value.<br/>
-   - Provides following log (simple type function): 'Run configuration: chrome'
+   - Provides following log (simple type function): 'Run configuration: chrome'<br/>
-   - Every Test class has it by default as part of setUpClass definition.
-See example bellow:<br/>
+   - Every Test class has it by default as part of setUpClass definition.<br/>
+   - See example bellow:<br/>
 <br/>

 ```python